 Please note that that some complaints alleged discrimination on the basis of multiple protected classes.

 As part of a nationwide effort, FHANC conducted investigation into discrimination in the maintenance and marketing of more than 51 real estate-owned properties across the Bay Area that resulted in an administrative complaint against an Asset Management Specialists, a servicer of Fannie Mae.

 By The Numbers

-- 1 lawsuit filed on behalf of two clients and FHANC in federal court
+- 1 lawsuit filed (Fannie Mae) in federal court

-- 327 tenants or staff from service agencies trained
+- 138 tenants and staff from service agencies reached though fair housing presentations

 - 150 children participated in annual Fair Housing Poster Contest from 10 local schools